 Excellent point!
 Most classes which do not require doing any calculations are pretty much about memorizing what you read in the book and things the teacher said in class.
 It's not uncommon for people to cram for tests and forget everything later.

 What are the main differences between Christians and Mormons?

 by ankandhk 7 years ago

 What are the main differences between a male and female?

 What do you think are the main differences between Walmart and Target?Walmart and Target are America's two big box retail giants.
 While these two companies have much in common, they also have many differences.

-What are the differences between regular garlic and elephant garlic?
+What are the main differences between Apple computers and PCs?

 Copyright © 2018 HubPages Inc. and respective owners.
 Other product and company names shown may be trademarks of their respective owners.
 HubPages® is a registered Service Mark of HubPages, Inc. HubPages and Hubbers (authors) may earn revenue on this page based on affiliate relationships and advertisements with partners including Amazon, Google, and others.